[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ A ] [ B ] [ C ] [ D ] [ next ]

 If the package works in all available Tcl/Tk versions it should depend on

-or libtk
+libtcl or libtk (tcl or tk

 if it includes Tcl/Tk scripts).
 If the package works for several Tcl/Tk